-Obuse town has a wide variety of cultural and historical attractions for visitors to enjoy, such as art museums, temples, sake breweries, and lots of local souvenir shops.
+Obuse has a wide variety of cultural and historical attractions for visitors to enjoy, such as art museums, temples, sake breweries, and lots of local souvenir shops.
 Just exploring the central part of the town would give you lots of insight in Japanese traditions.
 What’s especially unique and fun about this town is that many local residents open their private Japanese garden to visitors to walk through freely.
 There are also various souvenir shops that promote local foods and snacks, many with free samples.
 You can easily spend a half day walking around the town on your own pace.
 For more information, see our ‘Explore Obuse’ page.

 Takai Kozan was the patron of Hokusai and he hosted Hokusai during his stay in Obuse.
 He was an artist himself as well as a renowned scholar and philosopher.
 The Takai Kozan Memorial Museum is located in the heart of the town, and exhibits his artworks and cultural collections in a Japanese traditional house.
 He was particularly skilled at Sumi-e (ink brush painting), and was famous for drawing Yokai, Japanese mythical folk monsters.
 Kozan was also a one-time student of Hokusai, whose influence you can see reflected on Kozan’s artworks.
 A part of the museum was used as Hokusai’s atelier.